Genderqueer and Menstruating

 The purpose of this blog post is to talk about how steaming and good period care are helping me have a better period experience, and a better relationship to gender as I define it for myself.
 After I discuss this, I will share my personal story with you in hopes that it resonates with someone and makes them feel less alone.
 If it speaks to you, let me know in the comments!

 So, what is “good” period care?
-Good period care is helpful period care…habits that help the uterus clear out the uterine lining every month, as well as any old tissue and blood that wasn’t previously cleared.
+Good period care is helpful period habits that aid the uterus in a monthly clearing of the uterine lining, any old tissue, and blood that wasn’t previously cleared.
 The goal is to have nothing “old” hanging out on the endometrium (the tissue that lines the uterus) where reproductive hormone receptors are.
-With helpful period habits the uterus can fully clear each month ensuring the body does not have any disregulation to the reproductive hormone function, as well as pain free periods.
+With helpful period habits, the uterus can fully clear each month ensuring regulated reproductive hormone function.
+That alone is awesome, but honestly, the biggest bonus of this practice is pain-free periods.

-eat warm foods, nourishing soups, drink warm teas a few days before and when bleeding to keep circulation going
+eat warm foods, and nourishing soups, and drink warm teas a few days before and when bleeding to keep circulation going.

-use a heating pad or hot water bottle on your abdomen when bleeding, at least once a day to get that circulation going! (***contraindicated if you are experiencing flood bleeding that won’t let up***)
+use a heating pad, rice sock, or hot water bottle on your abdomen when bleeding, at least once a day to get that circulation going! (***contraindicated if you are experiencing flood bleeding that won’t let up***)

-go to bed early, preferably by 10pm. as much as possible (all the time) so your body will be resting when the liver cleanses the blood…which happens between 11pm-3am.
+go to bed early, preferably by 10 pm, as much as possible so your body is resting when the liver cleanses the blood…which happens between 11 pm - 3 am

 practice introspection and reflection when bleeding…listen to your body and feelings and take the extra time to consider what comes up during this time.